Tribes of Jharkhand: Literacy

-The overall literacy rate among the STs has increased from 27.5 percent at 1991 census to 40.7 percent at 2001 census.
+The overall literacy rate among the STs has increased from 27.5 percent at the 1991 census to 40.7 percent at the 2001 census.
 Despite this improvement, the literacy rate among the tribes is much below in comparison to that of all STs at the national level (47.1 percent).

-Among the numerically larger tribes, Oraon and Kharia have more than half of the population in the age of seven years and above are literates while Munda have the literacy rate almost equal to that of all STs at the national level.
+Among the numerically larger tribes, Oraon and Kharia have more than half of the population in the age of seven years and above are literate while Munda have a literacy rate almost equal to that of all STs at the national level.

-Among the total tribal literates, 33.6 percent are either without any educational level or have attained education below primary level.
+Among the total tribal literates, 33.6 percent are either without any educational level or have attained education below the primary level.
 The proportions of literates who have attained education up to primary level and middle level are 28.6 percent and 17.7 percent respectively.
 Persons educated up to matric / secondary / higher secondary constitute 16.5 percent.
 This implies that every 6th tribal literate is matriculate.
 Graduates and above are 3.5 percent while non-technical and technical diploma holders constitute a negligible 0.1 percent.

 Out of the total 19.8 lakh tribal children in the age group 5–14 years, only 8.5 lakh children have been attending school constituting 43.1 percent.
 As many as 11.3 lakh (56.9 percent) children in the corresponding age group have not been going to school.
-The statement below shows that among the major STs, Munda, Oraon and Kharia have more than 50 percent school going children whereas Santhal, Ho, Lohra have 36–47 percent children attending school.
+The statement below shows that among the major STs, Munda, Oraon and Kharia have more than 50 percent school-going children whereas Santhal, Ho, and Lohra have 36–47 percent of children attending school.